DOULA SERVICES ASSOCIATION OF BC

 As a volunteer-run association, we are always interested in hearing from any of our members who are interested in joining the board.
 Whether you'd like to help with specific projects or would like to learn more about what it means to be a board member, please contact us.

-DSA members are also welcome to attend any of our monthly
+DSA members are also welcome to attend any of our monthly board meetings.

 In our organization, we recognize that change is constant and we welcome the opportunity to have new members contributing to the growth of the DSA.
 We look forward to hearing from YOU!